-You can apply to graduate through your Student Center in ISIS.
-The link will appear in your Student Center in the Academics section under My Academics.
+Students can apply to graduate through the Student Center in UAConnect.
+From the Student Homepage in UAConnect, students should click on the Degree Audit tile to find the link to apply for graduation.
 Failure to apply to graduate by the Registrar’s Office deadlines will result in a late fee.
 More information, a list of deadlines and a list of graduation application fees can be found on the Office of the Registrar site.

 You will need to contact the Registrar’s Office at 479-575-5451 to change your date of graduation to the semester in which you will finish your degree.